AdamBytes/project-tiramisu/README.md

 # Licence

+## Licence

-This repository is released as open-source reference material.
-Reproduce freely with attribution.
+This repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt this material with attribution.